Review: Xiu Xiu – FORGET

 The one exception to FORGET’s noise-pop leanings ends up being the most powerful track.
 “Petite,” a simple string and piano ballad, leaves the static aside and allows Stewart’s voice to shine.
 The track finds the singer in familiar lyrical territory, wrestling with ideas of depression, religion and fate.
 “You feel worry and you should / You feel forced because you are,” sings Stewart, reminding the listener of the brutality of tragedy and how, perhaps, things might not get better in the end.
 The ultimate conclusion of the track, that “what God wants, she does,” only solidifies the complete submission to the evils of nature Stewart is facing.

 The rest of the record follows in the thematic footsteps of “Petite.”
 What ends up making these lyrics so potent is their honesty.
 Stewart’s words don’t coddle or comfort.
 Instead, they look horror straight in the face and acknowledge its presence.
 A line like “Everyone loves you, the pain has just begun / Everyone hates you, the pain has just begun” on “Queen of the Losers” doesn’t feel good to hear, but the message feels truthful, especially through Stewart’s trembling and pained voice.
 There’s something cathartic about how openly depressive these lyrics are.
 Instead of trying to offer phony remedies or counsel to problems, Xiu Xiu’s music pats the listener on the back and says, “Yeah, it does suck.”

 FORGET might not be the complete departure fans had hoped for (or feared).
 Instead, it’s another fantastic Xiu Xiu album for the books.
-After 14 years and 12 albums of original material, the group continues to make consistently great music for sad times, and hopefully they will for years to come. –Connor Lockie
+After 14 years and 12 albums of original material, the group continues to make consistently great music for sad times, and hopefully they will for years to come. –Audrey Lockie